VKCOM/noverify/docs/checkers_doc.md

 ### `constCase` checker

+> Auto fix available

 #### Description

-Report constants that are not in the lower case.
+Report built-in constants that are not in the lower case.

 #### Non-compliant code:
 ```php